berenger-eu/tbfmm/README.md

 TBFMM is under MIT license, however, some code related to the rotation and the uniform kernels (src/kernels/[rotation|uniform]), are under CeCILL-C license.
 Using TBFMM without one of these two kernels is under MIT, as zero part of these kernels will be involved.

-A preprint to cite TBFMM is available here: https://hal.inria.fr/hal-02550688
+A paper to cite TBFMM is available here: https://joss.theoj.org/papers/10.21105/joss.02444

 # Table of contents